 Marie-Claire Leon has been responsible for managing various projects around the world with Jacques Gaston Murray.
+She graduated from California State University in 1988 with a bachelor's degree in Business Administration, with a particular focus on Marketing Management, New Venture and Small Business Management.
 She is a Non-Executive Director of Andrews Sykes.